Burns scores winner as Sharks down Ducks in OT

 Kase, a rookie, scored on a twisting backhand while falling to his knees midway through the second period, tying the game 1-1 on his second career goal.

 Martin put the Sharks ahead 1-0 with his third goal of the season, 6:30 into the first period.
+Carlyle thought about challenging the play as Logan Couture was on top of Gibson to give Martin an empty net, but explained that the goal was unlikely to be overturned because of contact initiated by the Ducks.

+''Those seemed to be the bounces going against us,'' Carlyle said. ''We'll take the point and move on.''

 NOTES: Ducks D Sami Vatanen did not play because of illness.
-The Ducks also scratched RW Stefan Noesen. .
-The Sharks scratched D David Schlemko, C Tommy Wingels and LW Matt Nieto. .
+Vatanen's status for an upcoming two-game road trip will be decided Wednesday morning, Carlyle said.
+The Ducks also scratched RW Stefan Noesen. ...
+The Sharks scratched D David Schlemko, C Tommy Wingels and LW Matt Nieto. ...
 The Sharks tied the season series 2-2, with the final regular-season meeting to be played March 18 in San Jose.

 UP NEXT